USS Escape: Project Mercury

 On 30 January 1960 Escape got underway to assist in Project Mercury, a United States space-flight program.
 She continued to give essential support to the fleet through the remainder of 1960.

 On 1 September 1978, she was decommissioned and laid up in the National Defense Reserve Fleet.

 Transfer to Coast Guard

-Escape was transferred to U.S. Coast Guard and commissioned USCGC Escape (WMEC-6), 1 September 1978.
+Escape was transferred to the United States Coast Guard and commissioned USCGC Escape (WMEC-6), 1 September 1978.
 She served the Coast Guard until 29 June 1995 when she was returned to the Navy.

 Final decommissioning

 Escape was decommissioned and returned to Naval custody, 29 June 1995.
 She was struck from the Naval Vessel Register, 29 June 1995 and her title was transferred to the Maritime Administration (MARAD).
 She was then laid up in the National Defense Reserve Fleet, James River Group, Fort Eustis, Virginia.
-Final disposition: Sold for scrap to Bay Bridge Enterprises in August 2009.
+Her final disposition was a sale to Bay Bridge Enterprises for scrap in August 2009.